CCN-Support/CCN_Wiki/docs/source/resources-and-learning.rst

 The directory below allows you to easily see which topics each resource addresses and filter by one or more topics.

-If you are on mobile, it will be easier than the table above to navigate.
+On mobile devices, the directory may be easier to navigate than the table above.

 .. raw:: html